greizgh/lutes/README.rst

     A component is a structure holding the object data for an aspect of the world.
     Several components can be associated to an entity.
 System
-    A system contain the logic of the world
+    A system contain the logic for an aspect of the world

 Lutes adds a fourth element: the manager.
 The manager is the glue that ties components, entities and systems together.